ammdias/finctrl/MANUAL.md

 we can pass this to the program directly from the system prompt:

     $ finctrl --source test-1.txt
+    Finance Control
+    Version: 0.12
+    (...)
+    open test.sqlite
+    add deposit of 150 on bank descr 'Lottery prize' date 1/15 Transaction id: 10
+    ls tr on bank from 1/1 to today tofile bank.csv

 The `--source` (or just `-s`) option of the Finance Control program tells it to open the program, execute the commands in the file and finally quit the program (check if the `bank.csv` file was created and that it is correct).

-Of course, you could get the same effect redirecting the program's input stream to the file, if your operating system supports it:
+And you could get the same effect redirecting the program's input stream to the file, if your operating system supports it, although passing the script this way would not print the executed commands on the terminal.

-    $ finctrl < test-1.txt

-Passing the script this way would not print the executed commands on the terminal.
 If you want that to happen, add "`set echo on`" to the top of the text file (see the [set echo](#set-echo) reference page for details on this command).

+Edit a new text file with this content and save it with the name `test-2.txt`:

+    open test.sqlite
+    set echo on
+    sh tr 10

+Then, in the terminal, enter this command:

+    $ finctrl < test-2.txt
+    Finance Control
+    Version: 0.12
+    (...)
+    FinCtrl > Test > Test > sh tr 10
+    Account: Bank (id: 2)
+    Description: Lottery prize
+    Total amount: 150.00 €
+    Date: 2024-01-15
+    Parcels:
+      (22) Lottery prize: 150.00 €

+    Test > EOF
+    Bye.

 #### Backup and trim the database